zcash/zips/zip-draft-multisig-dev-fund.rst

 - In situations involving security threats, the ECC, the ZF, and/or the Third Entity MUST take all possible steps necessary to avoid any loss of funds and ensure that the Zcash Development Fund remains intact and available for its intended purpose as described above.
 However, these steps SHOULD NOT result in a situation whereby the requirements described in this proposal can no longer be met;

-- All transfers from the Zcash Development Fund MUST be in full accordance with the requirements described in this proposal, and the official mission and values of the ZF. [#ABOUTZF]_
+- All transfers from the Zcash Development Fund MUST be in full accordance with the requirements described in this proposal, and the official mission and values of the ZF. [#about-ZF]_

 Rationale
 =========